mpanighetti/dnd5e-rhythmancy/rhythmancy.md

 _11th-level Wild Composer feature_

 Your ear for the songs of the natural world allows you to channel your magic through that musical structure.
-When you use an _instrument of the wild_ as your spellcasting focus, you can expend the instrument's charges to cast any ranger spell you know as if it is a rhythmancy spell.
+While you are Attuned to an _instrument of the wild_ and use it as your spellcasting focus, you can expend the instrument's charges to cast any ranger spell you know as if it is a rhythmancy spell.

 Additionally, when you cast _animal friendship_, _beast bond_, _locate animals or plants_, _speak with animals_, or _speak with plants_ in this manner, the charge cost is reduced by 1.